Jimenez Lai: Academic career

-Jimenez Lai was a faculty member at UCLA.
+Jimenez Lai is a faculty member at the USC School of Architecture in Los Angeles and was previously a faculty member at UCLA.

 Lai previously held the LeFevre Fellowship at the Knowlton School of Architecture at the Ohio State University in 2007 and the Howarth-Wright Fellowship at Taliesin (studio)/Taliesin West.
 He was an assistant professor at University of Illinois at Chicago.